Ground Source Heat Pumps: Explained & Reviewed

 Getting quotes from at least 3 installers will give you the greatest chance of finding the fairest and most competitive price.
 Using our simple online form, you can get free quotes from up to 3 installers based near you.

-How much does a ground source heat pump cost to run?
+Costs to run a ground source heat pump

 Ground source heat pumps need electricity to operate which isn't exactly the cheapest of fuels, particularly when compared to gas and oil.
 So, while a ground source heat pump may help heating bills to go down, your electricity usage is likely to increase.